THE CABINET OF LINGUISTIC CURIOSITIES (2018)

 The Cabinet of Linguistic Curiosities is a yearbook of obscure and long-forgotten words.
 And throughout the year, from quaaltagh to handsel, each word is connected somehow to each date.

 So you can celebrate JRR Tolkien’s birthday on 3 January with eucatastrophe, a word he invented.
 The date on which a brand new top hat caused a riot in central is marked with the story behind the word alamodic—a seventeenth-century word for something that is the height of fashion.
 And the date on which the entirely ice-bound Battle of Texel was fought in 1795 is commemorated with the story behind the word ice-legs, the ability to keep one’s balance on frozen ground.

-Head across to Amazon to open the Cabinet of Curiosities now, or read on for an exclusive taster of what the book has to offer.
+Head to Amazon to open the Cabinet of Curiosities yourself, or read on for a taster of what’s inside.

 quaaltagh (n.) the first person you meet on New Year’s Day

 Proving there really is a word for everything, your quaaltagh is the first person you meet on New Year’s Day morning.
 If you think that word doesn’t look even remotely English, you’re right: quaaltagh (pronounced ‘quoll-tukh’, with a rasping ‘gh’ like the sound in loch) was borrowed into English from Manx, the Celtic language of the Isle of Man, in the early nineteenth century.
 Its roots lie in a Manx verb, quaail, meaning “to meet” or “assemble”, as it originally referred to a group of festive entertainers who would come together to gambol from door to door at Christmas or New Year singing songs and reciting poems.
 For all their efforts, these quaaltagh entertainers would be invited inside for food and drink before moving on to the next house on their route.